Guides

 What matters most isn't how big the agency is or how much the agent advertises, but how well they know your specific area.
 A local agent knows the realistic price, the buyer profile, and what sells in that area.

 A good starting point is to look at who actually sells the most properties in your area — that is shown by the number of active listings, not advertising.
+The Estonian market overview gives the wider picture too.

 Ask several agents for a proposal